DynFrs: An Efficient Framework for Machine Unlearning in Random Forest

 \cite{HedgeCut} introduced the first unlearning model for RFs based on Extremely Randomized Trees (ERTs), and used a robustness quantification factor to search for robust splits, with which the structure of the tree node will not change under a fixed amount of unlearning requests, while for non-robust splits, a subtree variant is maintained for switching during the unlearning process.
 However, HedgeCut only supports removal of a small fraction ($0.1\%$) of the entire dataset. \cite{DaRE} introduced DaRE, an RF variant similar to ERTs, using random splits and caching to enhance unlearning efficiency.
 Random splits in the upper tree layers help preserve the structure, though they would decrease predictive accuracy.
 DaRE further caches the split statistics, resulting in less subtree retraining.
 Although DaRE and HedgeCut provide a certain speedup for unlearning, they are incapable of batch unlearning (unlearn multiple samples simultaneously in one request).

 Laterly, unlearning frameworks like OnlineBoosting \citep{OnlineBoosting} and DeltaBoosting \citep{DeltaBoosting} are proposed, specifically designed for GBDTs, which differ significantly from RFs in training mechanisms.
 OnlineBoosting adjusts trees by using incremental calculation updates in split gains and derivatives, offering faster batch unlearning than DaRE and HedgeCut.
 However, it remains an approximate method that cannot fully eliminate the influence of deleted data, and its high computational cost for unlearning individual instances limits its practical use in real-world applications.
 In the literature, \cite{FakeLazy} attempted to lazily unlearn samples from RFs, but their approach still requires subtree retraining and suffers from several limitations in both clarity and design.

-Different from others, our proposed $\dynfrs$ excels in sequential and batch unlearning settings and supports learning new samples after training.
+Different from others, our proposed $\dynfrs$ excels in both sequential and batch unlearning settings and supports learning new samples after training.